tommeramber/Compliance-As-Code/README.md

 5. Login to the new ArgoCD instance and see that (almost) everything is ready

+6. Label the managed clusters in ACM to get security policies by ACM

 ## How everything is installed on the managed clusters?
 The ArgoCD is synced with our Git Repo, and it deploys ACM policies on ACM, they are based on ACM's built-in Governance feature.